Sea Kayak Guide Training

-While we do focus on company protocols and on areas where staff want further practice/experience this course is well suited for people who to play a leadership or guide role in commercial, organizational (scouts, guides, schools, churches) and self organized (friends & family) group trips by sea kayak in the Great Lakes freshwater environment.
+While we do focus on company protocols and on areas where staff want further practice/experience this course is well suited for people who want to play a leadership or guide role in commercial, organizational (scouts, guides, schools, churches) and self organized (friends & family) group trips by sea kayak in the Great Lakes freshwater environment.

 This sea kayak guide course blends paddling and rescue techniques along with camp craft, group dynamics and leadership, risk management, nature interpretation, story telling and the guide’s service mentality.